-->

 Can I have a slab of my own choosing?

 Yes.
-Call us or visit our shop in person first, you can choose from what we have on hand or we can direct you to our distributors with hundreds of different slabs of material to choose from.
-WE RECOMMEND THAT YOU HAND PICK THE EXACT SLAB you want for your project as each slab can be differ slightly from the next in color, pattern, and variation.
+Call us or visit our shop in person first, then we can direct you to our distributors with hundreds of different slabs of material to choose from.

 How thick are the slabs?